The 25 Beauty Habits You Need to Get into Now

 Great for improving circulation, exfoliating and getting skin glowing over time, a daily body brush takes about a minute but makes skin look great and even seems to improve the look of cellulite (although there is absolutely no science behind this I always see a noticeable difference).
-Get into the habit of doing it just before your shower as you wait for water to heat up.
+Get into the habit of doing it just before your shower as you wait for the water to heat up.
 It takes a few months of doing this daily to see the results, but once you do your skin will look like you’ve permanently just come back from a spa.
 For tips on how to body brush, look at this comprehensive guide.

 19. Avoiding SLS

 Sodium Lauryl Sulphate (SLS) is one of the most common foaming agents used in everything from washing up liquid to clothes detergent, and yes, even your cleansers, shampoos and body washes.
 While all but the most sensitive of skin types can generally tolerate SLS, it can still be drying.
-And used over years and years, this can mean drier hair, as well as itchy, flaky or tight-feeling skin.
+If used over years and years, this can mean drier hair, as well as itchy, flaky or tight-feeling skin.

 Instead, stick to SLS-free shampoos (like R + Co’s Television Perfect Hair Shampoo), as well as face and body cleansers that use skin-friendly sulphate alternatives (look for ingredients like decyl glucoside, coco glucoside and lauryl glucoside on the bottle).
 Favourites for the face include Fresh’s Soy Face Cleanser, and for the body, Drunk Elephant’s Kamili Cream Body Cleanser.

 20. Leaving Professional Treatments to the Professionals